-The Community Assessment Survey for Older Adults (CASOA) was intended to enable local governments, community-based organizations, the private sector and other community members to understand more thoroughly, and predict more accurately, the services and resources required to serve an aging population.
+The CASOA was intended to enable local governments, community-based organizations, the private sector and other community members to understand more thoroughly, and predict more accurately, the services and resources required to serve an aging population.
 With this data, community stakeholders can shape public policy, educate the public and assist communities and organizations in their efforts to sustain a high quality of life for older adults.